Freeongoo/spring-examples/test-dbunit-testcontainer/readme.md

 ## How to configure data insertion in an abstract base test file to TestContainer

-To do this, you need to manually parse the DBUnit file and insert it into the setUp method in test abstract file.
+To do this for DBUnit, you need to manually parse the DBUnit file and insert it into the setUp method in test abstract file.

 Example abstract base test file for all tests:
 ```